mtekin72/quatt-qa-assignment/README.md

 - Ensure the GoRest API token is kept secure and not exposed in the source code.
 - Customize the email generation logic as needed to avoid conflicts with existing users.

-For more information or contributions, feel free to open an issue or a pull request!